sorhus/jconfig/README.md

 jconfig - basic key value store
 =======

-JConfig is a small webapp that will let you store key value pairs in memeory, sql or redis.
+JConfig is a small webapp that will let you store key value pairs in memory, sql or redis.
 It comes with a Java client as well as a command line tool.
 It is intended for small config files and such.